H1M4W4R1/SimpleQuests/README.md

 # Objective Management

 Objectives are automatically managed by the quest system:
-- Only one objective can be active at a time (unless you override this behavior like `CombinedQuestObjective`)
+- Only one **required** objective can be active at a time (unless you override this behavior like `CombinedQuestObjective`)
-- When an required objective completes or fails, the next inactive required objective and all optional objectives before it becomes active
+- When an **required** objective completes, the next inactive required objective and all optional objectives before it (and after previous required objective) becomes active
-- Required objectives must be completed for the quest to succeed
+- Required objectives must be completed for the quest to succeed, so if any of them fails the entire quest fails
-- Optional objectives (when `IsRequired` returns false) can be skipped
+- Optional objectives (when `IsRequired` returns false) can be skipped or failed without consequences

 # Custom Objective Validation